mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

 <img src="/assets/images/kelly-sikkema-9-kKRL6aiik-unsplash.jpg">
 *Photo by Kelly Sikkema on Unsplash*

-In cyberspace it's common to go for certifications to learn about new techniques and tacties to either hunt, attack or explore other fields in this domain.
+In cyberspace it's common to go for certifications to learn about new techniques and tactics to either hunt, attack or explore other fields in this domain.
 My own certification path has just started, so I can't give any detailed explainations or share experiences from OSCP, CISSP etc, as I haven't completed them.

 However, I wont recommend taking a certification from EC-Council, as these courses are focused a lot around tool showcasing, rather than actually getting something useful out.
 I took Certified Incident Handler from their course-catalog, and I had to admit that I surely regret taking this course!